 Florentine White Sauce

-- 1 tablespoon light butter
+- 1 tablespoon unsalted butter

-- 1 tablespoon all purpose flour
+- 1 tablespoon all-purpose flour

 - 1 garlic clove, minced